hpcloud-mon/ansible-storm/README.md

 - storm_cluster_logback_xml - the path to the local copy of a custom logback configuration file (you can copy it to the machine in a pre-task) to override the default storm logging with.
 If this variable is omitted, the default storm logback config will be used.

 ## Optional
+- monasca_log_level - Log level to be used for storm logs.
+Defaults to WARN
 - run_mode: One of Deploy, Stop, Install, Configure or Start.
 The default is Deploy which will do Install, Configure, then Start.

 ##License